filecoin-project/lotus-docs/content/en/tutorials/lotus-miner/cuda.md

 ## Installing latest stable Nvidia drivers

 Many Linux distributions provide packages of the NVIDIA Linux Graphics Driver in the distribution's native package management format.
-These packages may interact better with the rest of your distribution's framework, and you may want to use them rather than NVIDIA's official package.
+These packages may interact better with the rest of your distribution's framework, and you may want to use these packages rather than NVIDIA's official package.

 1. Download the latest stable package for your card using [the Nvidia website](https://www.nvidia.com/download/index.aspx).
 1. Once you have downloaded the driver, change to the directory containing the driver package and install the driver by running, as root, `sh ./NVIDIA-Linux-x86_64-<driver version>.run`: